 This process should outline a simplified map of the company’s objectives and how to achieve them.

-A marketing strategy should span one year.
-Long enough to achieve long-term objectives but short enough to be flexible to change.
+Marketing strategies can have a range of different time spans.
+Generally though, this should be long enough to achieve long-term objectives but short enough to be flexible to change.

 Naturally, any company’s main objective should be securing their customers’ satisfaction with their products and services and to be leaders in their category.